Dorothy Page (actress): Personal life

 On July 3, 1925, at age 21, Page married Waldo Shipton of Detroit, a doctor she met in college at Cedar Crest College.
-The couple had two daughters by 1929.
-They divorced in 1932.
-Later, she married Los Angeles attorney Frederick D. Leuschner, and they resided at his ranch in Tarzana, California.
-He died on December 6, 1941 at age 36 from heart failure.
+The couple had two daughters by 1929, but divorced in 1932.

+Later, she married Los Angeles attorney Frederick D. Leuschner in 1939, and they resided at his ranch in Tarzana, California.
+During this marriage, Page began purchasing run-down Hollywood homes in order to remodel and sell them for profit.
+Leuschner died on December 8, 1941, at the age of thirty-six, from heart failure.

 She then married Henry Clark McCormick of Fresno, California.
-They divorced after she was diagnosed with cancer.
+Page bought a 1700-acre 1700 acre cotton ranch in Pecos, Texas, and harvested the cotton there.
+The couple divorced after she was diagnosed with cancer.

-Death

-Page died in LaBelle, Florida from cancer on March 26, 1961 at age 57.
+Page died in LaBelle, Florida, from cancer on March 26, 1961, at age 57.

 Homage

 In one of Columbo's episodes ("Ashes to Ashes", Season 10 Episode 12), she may have been portrayed in the character of Dorothea Page, the deceased silent film star from whom Patrick McGoohan (in his role as Eric Prince, funeral director to the stars) stole a valuable diamond off her deceased body.
 Portraying her in this episode as a silent movie star may have been to show the way society in the late 1930s wanted to silence the "Singing Cowgirl".